 HIS 401.
 Senior Seminar.
-3 hours.
+3 Hours.

 Capstone course for majors that focus upon refining and assessing skills in the discipline.
 Will examine current issues in the study of history.
-Students should have senior status before enrolling and must have completed HIS 301 with a grade of C or higher.
-Restricted to History.
+Course Information: Students should have senior status before enrolling and must have completed HIS 301 with a grade of C or higher.

 HIS 402.
 Honors Research Seminar.
-4 hours.
+4 Hours.

 Required for students in the History Honors Course of Study.
 Not to be taken earlier than the student's second-to-last semester.
 Students complete an honors portfolio and a major primary-source-based research project.
-Prerequisite: Admission into History Honors Course of Study.
+Course Information: Prerequisite: Admission into History Honors Course of Study.

 HIS 411.
 ECCE: Democracy and Democratic Theory.
-4 hours.
+4 Hours.

 This course focuses on the evolution of Western Democratic theory from the ancient Greeks to our times, emphasizing institutions and traditions associated with evolving theories.
-Same as PSC 425.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness
+Course Information: Same as PSC 425.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 HIS 412.
 Alexander the Great.
-4 hours.
+4 Hours.

 This interdisciplinary course examines Alexander the Great's life, career, and legacy through primary and secondary sources.
-It places him in his historical context and discusses the political, religious, socio-economic, and cultural changes that transformed the Mediterranean world during his reign and beyond.
+It places him in his historical context and discusses the political, religious, socioeconomic, and cultural changes that transformed the Mediterranean world during his reign and beyond.

 HIS 414.
 ECCE: Cleopatra's Egypt.
-4 hours.
+4 Hours.

 This course will explore Cleopatra's reign, multi-cultural society, politics, representatives, and the ever-changing meanings with which she was invested from her lifetime through our days.
 Images and texts manipulated and shaped historical knowledge.
 Subsequent generations assigned different signifiers to the culturally charged icon of Cleopatra as a woman in power.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 HIS 416.
 Rise of Rome.
-4 hours.
+4 Hours.